-Blackboard's approach to determining browser support is driven by two main considerations:
+Blackboard's approach to determining browser testing and validation is driven by two main considerations:

-When a browser is listed as supported, Blackboard is committed to supporting client usage in two main ways:
+When a browser is listed as tested and validated, Blackboard is committed to supporting client usage in two main ways:

-Blackboard supports four primary browsers for Learn releases.
+Blackboard tests and validates four primary browsers for Learn releases.
 Links to the vendor sites for the browsers are included below.